 As part of the airline passenger bill of rights, airlines must let you change or cancel your reservation within 24 hours of booking without charging a fee.
 But be sure to read the fine print.
 A non-refundable ticket could become refundable if the airline is the direct reason for your cancellation, such a nonstop flight being converted into a connecting flight.

-Delayed and Cancelled Flights
+Delayed and Canceled Flights

 There are no federal requirements for compensation regarding delayed or canceled flights.
 So be sure to check your airline’s policies – listed under “contracts of carriage” – to see what you’re entitled to when your flight is delayed, such as meal vouchers or free hotel accommodations for overnight delays.